Two new agnostic meetings

 Impetus for starting this meeting actually began to develop a couple of years ago.
 My friend, Connie O., brought my attention to the controversy in the Toronto area surrounding the removal of two groups from the official list of AA group meetings.
 She also sent me a link to AA Agnostica.
 For the first time, I became aware of AA meetings around the world that are dedicated to providing an alternative to the heavily Christian ethos that permeates mainstream AA.
 One outcome was that I began to receive periodic email notifications of postings made on the AA Agnostica website.

 A few weeks ago one of those postings announced plans now underway for the We Agnostics and Free Thinkers (WAFT) International AA Convention (IAAC) in Santa Monica late in 2014.
-That news resonated deeply with me and I responded to email@example.com.
+That news resonated deeply with me.
 As a result, I became friends with Dorothy H. and also met Pam W. Their infectious enthusiasm is irresistible.

 A contingent of at least six of us will be at the WAFT IAAC planning meeting in Santa Monca at the end of August.
 Everywhere I go with the WAFT convention flyers I am greeted with delighted responses.
 At one meeting when I passed out some of the flyers a man sitting next to me had tears of joy in eyes.